GAO’s recommendations database contains report recommendations that still need to be addressed.

 Agency: Department of Education Status: Open Priority recommendation

-Comments: The Department of Education (Education) has made some progress toward sponsoring and conducting evaluative research into the effectiveness of Title IV programs and higher education tax expenditures at improving student outcomes.
+Comments: As of January 2020, the Department of Education (Education) had made some progress toward sponsoring and conducting evaluative research into the effectiveness of Title IV programs and higher education tax expenditures at improving student outcomes, as GAO recommended and Education agreed to in 2012.
 For example, Education took several steps to make data on higher education programs more accessible for research purposes.
-In addition, Education officials recently began exploring the technical, legal, and administrative factors associated with sharing information with the Internal Revenue Service (IRS) and the Department of the Treasury, which could help facilitate evaluative research.
-Education officials also proposed convening up to two stakeholder working groups including both governmental and nongovernmental researchers to identify and prioritize key policy questions related to Title IV and higher education tax expenditures.
-Afterward, Education is planning to partner with governmental or external researchers (via contracts or grants) to investigate the issues identified as priorities.
+Education officials also said they are convening stakeholder panels including both governmental and nongovernmental researchers to identify and prioritize key policy questions related to Title IV and higher education tax expenditures.
+Afterward, Education is planning to partner with governmental or external researchers--via contracts or grants--to investigate the issues identified as priorities.
 GAO believes that Education's leadership of such efforts would represent a meaningful commitment to make progress on addressing this recommendation.
 Given that Education has identified a critical research gap in the area of linking higher education financing to student outcomes, GAO continues to emphasize that Education should ensure that its efforts result in actively sponsoring or conducting evaluative research specific to federal programs and assistance that can be used in future policymaking.
 Making these data-sharing and research efforts a priority will help policymakers make fact-based decisions on the merits and value of various federal assistance efforts.